 My first response is originated from a grid with 2 triangles.
 Then, I put randomness into my grid to make it “Nees style”.
 There are variations on the rotations according.
-Moreover, I add margin to make the grid not formal and emphasize the tilting edge.
+Moreover, I add a margin to make the grid not formal and emphasize the tilting edge.
 On top of that, I had tried to add Molnar style into it.
-It is an interesting experience to cooperate 2 style at one time.
-Although they have different philosophy and perspective toward art and beauty, there are a lot of similarities between Molnar and Nees.
-Through the process, I realized how the art is reflected in the code.
+It is an interesting experience to cooperate with 2 styles at one time.
+Although they have different philosophies and perspectives toward art and beauty, there are a lot of similarities between Molnar and Nees.
+Through the process, I realized how art is reflected in the code.
 Simple changes of code might make a huge influence on the art pieces.
 Different techniques of coding create different art styles accordingly.

-My second response starts from a hexagon pattern.
+My second response starts with a hexagon pattern.
 The pattern is already different than a pure hexagon grid, which adds more variability to the changes later.
-Although I use the same technique for both response one and two, the result of respond two is beyond my expectations.
-There are more randomness in response two compares with respond one.
+Although I use the same technique for both responses one and two, the result of responding two is beyond my expectations.
+There is more randomness in response to two compares with respond one.
 There are more blank spaces among the hexagons.
 The distribution is unpredictable in this response.
-However, the tilting edge seems remains same for both.
+However, the tilting edge seems to remain the same for both.

 Overall, I really enjoyed my coding process.
-It took me a long time to try different variation and figured out different ways to respond Nees.
-However, I am satisfied with the effort I made and the further understanding toward computer art.
+It took me a long time to try different variations and figured out different ways to respond to Nees.
+However, I am satisfied with the effort I made and the further understanding of computer art.
 It is a regime that worth me to explore and dive into.